-Northampton, MA — Each season, the Women’s College Squash Association presents awards at the National Team Championships.
-Like last season, nominations for the awards are being conducted online.
+Hatfield, MA — Each season, the Women’s College Squash Association presents awards at the National Team Championships.
+Nominations for the awards are being conducted online.

 Below is a summary of each award.
 A nomination form has been e-mailed to coaches and team contacts.